Improved Golden Wax Bush Bean

 High yields on a compact bush type plant, perfect for large containers or small gardens; produces golden yellow wax beans reaching 5 inches in length; tender and delicious, great for canning, freezing, salads, steaming and so much more

-Improved Golden Wax Bush Bean is an annual vegetable plant that is commonly grown for its edible qualities.
+Improved Golden Wax Bush Bean is an annual vegetable plant that is typically grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are usually harvested from mid summer to early fall.
 The edible parts have a pleasant taste and a crisp texture.

 The plant is most often used in the following ways: